binarrii/qwen_vl_object_detect/README.md

 ### Run

-Modify the `compose.yml` according to the actual situation before running.
+Modify the `compose.yml` according to the actual situation before running

+- Pay attention to the `OUTPUT_HTTP_PREFIX` environment variable

 ```bash